 “It seemed so important to my mom.
 Now she hardly mentions it.
 Dad says I’m good enough, that when I play I’ll be fine.
 Everything’s so confused.
 Why did this have to happen?”

-There was no real answer to that and Janah didn’t offer a made up one.
+There is no real answer to that and Janah doesn’t offer a made up one.
 She looks at Elle, her eyes soft, head cocked to one side, intent on the girl.

 “What are you going to play?”

 Elle explains the audition requirements for a Bachelor’s admission, “I’ve sent in my demo tapes, and been invited to round one live.
 The other requirements are, a prelude and fugue from Bach's Well-Tempered Clavier, or a complete suite or partita.
 Second, a complete sonata by Haydn, Mozart, or Beethoven.
 Third, a Romantic work by Mendelssohn, Chopin, Schumann, Brahms, or Liszt.
 And fourth, a work by a 20th-century composer.
 I’ll also have to sight read something.
 It’s pretty thorough.”

 Elle, “I know the pieces, and I know the fingering techniques they look for, and I’ve played with a variety of orchestras.
 My piano teacher also teaches at Julliard.
 She tells me I qualify, but she won’t be on the admissions committee.
 They say it’s still helpful if someone there knows my work.”

 Janah, "Connections can't hurt."

 Elle smiles, “Particularly in the high end music world.
 I just want to chuck it and do jazz.
 I figured, at least get into Julliard, give mom something.
 Then I can go do my club thing later.
 I sneak in my jazz and blues on the side.”

 Janah, “Would you play for me, please?”